Definition of argue

 She would argue with anyone.

-Origin of ARGUE
+Origin and Etymology of argue

 Middle English, from Anglo-French arguer to reprove, argue & Latin arguere to demonstrate, prove; Anglo-French arguer, from Latin argutare to prate, frequentative of arguere; akin to Hittite arkuwai- to plead, respond